mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/README.md

 from S3 to the local disk.

 For monitoring, container logs are sent to [Amazon CloudWatch](https://aws.amazon.com/cloudwatch/).
-Alarms are configured in CloudWatch on load balancer metrics: unhealthy targets and HTTP 5xx responses.
+Alarms are configured in CloudWatch on load balancer metrics.

 ## Deploy your PDS